alkaj/gke-spa-dockerize/readme.md

 # Description
-  This package creates an NGINX based Docker container serving a SPA App with prerendering powered by the public RENDERTRON server(you can change that of course) and some basic caching settings.
+  Optimized for cloud run, this package creates an NGINX based Docker container serving a SPA App with prerendering powered by the public RENDERTRON server(you can change that of course) and some basic caching settings.

 # How to use ?